stagex-mirror/stagex/README.md

-We will cover an exhaustive comparison of the supply chain strategies of other package management solutions elsewhere, but while many are pursuing reproducible builds, minimalism, or signing, there isn't a solution which delivers on all of these basic tenets of supply chain security. `stagex` is an attempt to fix this, in order to satisfy the criteria of reasonably secure supply chain strategy which requires more than one individual to deterministically build and sign software.
+We will cover an exhaustive comparison of the supply chain strategies of other package management solutions elsewhere, but while many are pursuing reproducible builds, minimalism, or signing, there isn't currently another solution which delivers on all of these basic tenets of supply chain security. `stagex` is an attempt to fix this, in order to satisfy the criteria of reasonably secure supply chain strategy, which requires more than one individual to deterministically build and sign software.

-Ask yourself the following: do I have a way to verify that the binary I am using from some source hasn't had malicious software introduced into it during compilation?
+Ask yourself the following: do I have a way of verifying that this binary was produced based on this source code?

 While software is often reviewed for security flaws, and sometimes provides signed releases, what is missing is the ability to prove that the resulting binary is the